-A global perspective on best practice in infant mental health.
-A one-day conference addressing the complex needs of vulnerable parents and their children.
+A one-day conference offering global perspectives on best practice in infant mental health, focused on the complex needs of vulnerable parents and their children.

 SPEAKERS AND TOPICS:

 - The Rt Hon.
 Andrea Leadsom MP (founder and patron of PIP UK): opening address.